Journal of Virology

 C57BL/6 (B6) mice infected with LP-BM5 retroviruses develop disease, including an immunodeficiency similar to AIDS.
 This disease, murine AIDS (MAIDS), is inhibited by in vivo anti-CD154 monoclonal antibody treatment.
 The similar levels of insusceptibility of CD40−/− and CD154−/− B6 mice indicate that CD154/CD40 molecular interactions are required for MAIDS.
 CD4+ T and B cells, respectively, provide the CD154 and CD40 expression needed for MAIDS induction.
 Here, the required CD154/CD40 interaction is shown to be independent of CD80 and CD86 expression: CD80/CD86−/− B6 mice develop MAIDS after LP-BM5 infection.

 Green, Kathy A.; Cook, W. James; Sharpe, Arlene H.; and Green, William R., "The CD154/CD40 Interaction Required for Retrovirus-Induced Murine Immunodeficiency Syndrome Is Not Mediated by Upregulation of the CD80/CD86 Costimulatory Molecules" (2002).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 1126.